jondot/awesome-react-native/README.md

 ## Components

 Components and native modules.
-For more search [React Parts](http://react.parts/).
+For more search [JS.COACH](https://js.coach/react-native).

 ### UI